 It's hard enough for experts to know which are the best investments, so why would you choose to wade through the maze of information (and misinformation) all on your own?

-Having an objective and professional third party review help you formulate your retirement plan makes logical sense.
+Having an objective and professional third-party review to help you formulate your retirement plan makes logical sense.

 Looking at how your super is invested regularly can make a big difference to the final amount you have when you retire.